-Building wealth the sound way is done by recognizing some of the factors that makes the most impact to wealth building.
+Building wealth the sound way is done by recognizing some of the factors that make the most impact on wealth building.

-In my previous article on my formula to wealth building, I highlighted 2 key factors that are within a family or a person’s control and make the most impact to wealth building:
+In my previous article on my formula to wealth building, I highlighted 2 key factors that are within a family or a person’s control and make the most impact on wealth building:

-- Putting money early to wealth building versus late allows you to build wealth with less funds
+- Putting money early to wealth building versus late allows you to build wealth with fewer funds

-A third factor that makes a lot of impact to your wealth is whether putting more to your wealth building, or chasing a higher rate of return.
+A third factor that makes a lot of impact on your wealth is whether putting more into your wealth-building or chasing a higher rate of return.

 - Before a substantial amount of Wealth is built up

-- After substantial amount of Wealth is built up
+- After a substantial amount of Wealth is built up

 We can understand funding more to wealth building or chasing a higher rate of return is more meaningful.

-Before a substantial amount of Wealth is built up
+Focusing on Saving More Before a substantial amount of Wealth is Built-Up

-The first guy, being more diligent, studious and adventurous, pushes his wealth building hard, average a rate of return of 15% per year, while the second person was gullible, was talked into purchasing an investment linked insurance, which average only 2% rate of return per year.
+The first guy, being more diligent, studious and adventurous, pushes his wealth-building hard, average a rate of return of 15% per year, while the second person was gullible, was talked into purchasing investment-linked insurance, which averages only a 2% rate of return per year.

-After a substantial amount of Wealth is built up
+Focusing Enough on Investing After a Substantial amount of Wealth is Built-Up

-The 2 person in the first part eventually build up $300,000 in their wealth fund.
+The 2 people in the first part eventually build up to $300,000 in their wealth fund.
 They hypothetically still earns $45,000 a year.

 Doing this will result in a 1.5% and 3% increase in net worth respectively.

-Rather, their skills in building wealth matters more here.
+Rather, their skills in building wealth matter more here.

 His $300,000 may become $135,000.